 This shaved Brussels sprouts salad has a sweet and savory crunch to it.
-Made with shaved Brussels sprouts, crispy apples, dried cranberries, walnuts, and tossed in a delicious viniagrette, it’s the perfect side dish for any meal!
+It's made with shaved Brussels sprouts, crispy apples, dried cranberries, walnuts, and tossed in a delicious vinaigrette.
+Enjoy it as a side or on its own!

 Fast forward a few years later, this shaved Brussels sprouts salad is one of my favorite ways to enjoy the leafy vegetable (along with these spicy Brussels Sprouts)!
 And while I love to roast Brussels sprouts, sometimes I'm just not in the mood to preheat my oven and wait.

 This salad requires no oven and is so quick and easy to make (especially if you have a food processor).
 It's packed with flavor from real, fresh ingredients tossed in a light and delicious dressing.

 So why even bother with brussels sprouts?
 They are crunchy when enjoyed raw and personally remind me of cabbage!

 This shaved Brussels sprouts salad doesn't require any cooking.
 You may wonder if it's safe to enjoy Brussels sprouts raw.
 Yep, it is!
 When eating any produce raw, I wash it thoroughly before preparing.

 This salad is very simple and quick to pull together.
 It's perfect for this time of the year as all of the ingredients used are seasonal and fresh.